 Like humans, dogs are susceptible to the sun’s harmful rays and can experience sunburns, rashes, and sun allergies—even worse, prolonged exposure cause your dog to develop skin cancer.

-From prickling sensation and itching to the dangers of skin cancer, pets too are vulnerable to these skin conditions when they are exposed to intense sun rays.
+From prickling sensation and itching to the dangers of skin cancer, pets are also vulnerable to these skin conditions when exposed to intense sun rays.

-If your dog has a light-colored nose, then you need to consider protecting that nose from the sun’s harmful rays.
+If your dog has a light-colored nose, you need to consider protecting that nose from the sun’s harmful rays.
 Using a nose balm provides that light-colored nose extra protection.